-- CAPACS accreditation provides the standards against which quality, higher education programs in sociological practice (applied, clinical, engaged public, translational, forensic, and rural) are measured. - CAPACS accreditation verifies that a program is well-grounded, providing students with a strong background in theory, methodology, and practical, hands-on experience. - Graduates of CAPACS accredited programs can articulate the skills they bring to employers.
+- CAPACS accreditation provides the standards against which quality, higher education programs in sociological practice (applied, clinical, engaged public, translational, and forensic) are measured. - CAPACS accreditation verifies that a program is well-grounded, providing students with a strong background in theory, methodology, and practical, hands-on experience. - Graduates of CAPACS accredited programs can articulate the skills they bring to employers.